VirtualPlantLab/PlantSimEngine.jl/docs/src/extending/implement_a_model.md

 ```@setup usepkg
 using PlantSimEngine
-using PlantBiophysics
+@gen_process_methods "light_interception" verbose = false
+struct Beer{T} <: AbstractLight_InterceptionModel
+    k::T
+end
 ```

 ## Introduction

 `PlantSimEngine.jl` was designed to make new model implementation very simple.
-So let's learn about how to implement your own model with a simple example: implementing a new stomatal conductance model.
+So let's learn about how to implement your own model with a simple example: implementing a new light interception model.

 ## Inspiration

 If you want to implement a new model, the best way to do it is to start from another implementation.

-So for a photosynthesis model, I advise you to look at the implementation of the `FvCB` model from `PlantBiophysics.jl`, available from this Julia file: [src/photosynthesis/FvCB.jl](https://github.com/VEZY/PlantBiophysics.jl/blob/master/src/processes/photosynthesis/FvCB.jl).

-For an energy balance model you can look at the implementation of the `Monteith` model in [src/energy/Monteith.jl](https://github.com/VEZY/PlantBiophysics.jl/blob/master/src/processes/energy/Monteith.jl), and for a stomatal conductance model in [src/conductances/stomatal/medlyn.jl](https://github.com/VEZY/PlantBiophysics.jl/blob/master/src/processes/conductances/stomatal/medlyn.jl).
+For a complete example, you can look at the code in [`PlantBiophysics.jl`](https://github.com/VEZY/PlantBiophysics.jl), were you will find *e.g.* a photosynthesis model, with the implementation of the `FvCB` model in this Julia file: [src/photosynthesis/FvCB.jl](https://github.com/VEZY/PlantBiophysics.jl/blob/master/src/processes/photosynthesis/FvCB.jl); an energy balance model with the implementation of the `Monteith` model in [src/energy/Monteith.jl](https://github.com/VEZY/PlantBiophysics.jl/blob/master/src/processes/energy/Monteith.jl); or a stomatal conductance model in [src/conductances/stomatal/medlyn.jl](https://github.com/VEZY/PlantBiophysics.jl/blob/master/src/processes/conductances/stomatal/medlyn.jl).

 ## Requirements